O-rings and rubber seals

 Hydrogenated Nitrile Butadiene

 HNBR is an improved version of NBR, being more resistant to ozone, weather and heat.
-The elastomer has good sealing properties and good resistance to hydraulic oil, diesel oil, mineral grease and oil additives.
+The elastomer has good setting properties and good resistance to hydraulic oil, diesel oil, mineral grease and oil additives.

 Temperature range: -40 °C to +150 °C,